-Parity or an error correction code (ECC) machine malfunction is detected at location xxxxx; physical address is yyyyyy.
+Parity or an error check and correction (ECC) machine malfunction (MMF) is detected at location xxxxx; physical address is yyyyyy.

 taskid: SEGMENT LIMIT ADDRESS ERROR AT RRxxxx (yyyyyy)

 The task attempted to access an address outside allowable limits for one of its segments.
 Program address is RRxxxx; segmentation register is RR; physical address is YYYYYY.